 A common place to find a notary is your local bank or credit union.
 This is often a convenient and free option.
 Nearly all major U.S. banks, such as JPMorgan, Bank of America and Wells Fargo, have a notary public on staff in most of their branches.
 Most banks and credit unions offer notary services free to their customers.
 If you are not a customer of that bank, you may be charged a small fee.

-This article provides information on bank notary services, including banks that will notarize something for free.
+For more, our article has information on bank notary services, including banks that will notarize something for free.

 Many real estate and insurance offices have a notary public on staff because of the types of documents handled in their line of business.
-And chances are, they will notarize your document for free in the hope that they will get your business one day.
-Contact your local office of a national company, such as RE/MAX, Century 21, Coldwell Banker and Fidelity National Title Insurance, to see if they have notaries.
+They will notarize your document for free in the hope that they will get your business one day.
+You can contact your local office of a national company, such as RE/MAX, Century 21, Coldwell Banker and Fidelity National Title Insurance, to see if they have notaries.

 Other Low-Cost Options for a Notary

 The UPS Store

 The UPS Store has over 4,500 locations throughout the U.S., so it should not be difficult to find a UPS Store that offers notary services.
 Fees for notary services will vary depending on the store location and the state.
 We spoke with customer service representatives from several UPS Stores in multiple states and found that all of them charge the maximum fee set by the state.
 Some locations may also charge separate fees for additional services.
 For example, one of the UPS Stores we spoke with charges an additional $2.50 for each witness needed.
 Another store we spoke with does not charge for witnesses.

 Most store locations have a notary available Monday through Friday, though the hours vary by store location.
 Some stores also have a notary available on Saturdays.
 You can call ahead to your local UPS Store to find out its hours for notary service and whether or not an appointment is necessary, as some locations do require an appointment for notary services.